joshrosie/FACT29/reproduction_instructions/Figure2.md

 ### Step 4: Evaluating the Results
 After completing the experiment, process the output data using the evaluation script (`.ipynb`) to extract acceptance rates.
 Refer to the **Evaluation** section in the original README for detailed instructions.

----

-By following these steps, you can systematically reproduce the **Effect of Threshold Variation on Acceptance** experiment and compare the acceptance rates with the original findings.

 # (b): Effect of Number of Players on Acceptance